hipe/tmx/lib/skylab/beauty-salon/doc/issues/031-name-conventions-for-methods-adjunct.md

-availble that did not sound awkward (we considereed `attempt_resolve_` for this.) but since "some" and "any" are already constructions in broad use by us and they cover the semantics more precisely, we tighted the meaning of plain old "resolve_" down to this.
+availble that did not sound awkward (we considereed `attempt_resolve_` for this.) but since "some" and "any" are already constructions in broad use by us and they cover the semantics more precisely, we tighted the meaning of plain old `resolve_` down to this.

 #### "attempt_[to_]" as a variant

-in some cases it reads better semantically to use "attempt_[to_]" instead of "resolve_", for cases where the thing you are resolving is more of a verb- like action than a noun; but often verbs and nouns have isomporphs to one another, so for e.g between the names `attempt_to_connect`, `attempt_connection`, or `resolve_connection`, it can be chef's choice for
+in some cases it reads better semantically to use "attempt_[to_]" instead of `resolve_`, for cases where the thing you are resolving is more of a verb- like action than a noun; but often verbs and nouns have isomporphs to one another, so for e.g between the names `attempt_to_connect`, `attempt_connection`, or `resolve_connection`, it can be chef's choice for